-- L. Water Quality Standards.
-Oil and gas operations shall not cause significant degradation to surface or ground waters within Boulder County.
-Methods to achieve compliance with this standard include, but are not limited to, compliance with the following provisions: - 1.
-The Applicant shall provide the County with the information it provides to the COGCC ensuring compliance with the water quality protection standards contained in Rule 317(B), Rule 910, and any other applicable COGCC rules governing water quality protection. - 2.
-The Applicant shall comply with all COGCC Rules requiring sampling of water wells and shall promptly provide the County with all water well test results. - 3.
+- 317(B), Rule 910, and any other applicable COGCC rules governing water quality protection. - The Applicant shall comply with all COGCC Rules requiring sampling of water wells and shall promptly provide the County with all water well test results. - 3.
 Prior to completing or hydraulic fracturing a well, the Applicant shall identify and provide notice to all water well owners with wells located within one-quarter (1⁄4) mile of the projected track of the borehole of a proposed well.
-The notice shall contain the following provision: "Boulder County informs owners of water wells near the (name of well) that in order to establish base line water well data, it would be prudent to
+The notice shall contain the following provision: "Boulder County informs owners of water wells near the (name of well) that in order to establish base line water well data, it would be prudent to conduct a water well test, in conformance with Boulder County Land Use Code Section 12-602(C)(2), prior to the anticipated (completion) / (hydraulic fracturing) on (date)." - 4.
+The Applicant shall provide its plans concerning downhole construction details and installation practices, including casing and cementing design, and shall inform the County how the plans establish that the operation does not create significant degradation to surface or drinking water aquifers. - M. Wetlands Protection Standards.
+Oil and gas operations shall not cause significant degradation to wetlands within Boulder County.
+Among other methods to achieve compliance with this standard, the proposed oil and gas operation shall not alter historic drainage patterns and/or flow rates or shall include acceptable mitigation measures to compensate for anticipated drainage impacts. - N. General Oil and Gas Facility Operational Requirements.
+The oil and gas operations Conditions of Approval Applicable to All DPRs set forth at Section 12-800 shall apply to each approved development plan in the form of conditions of approval. - O. Pipelines.
+Any newly constructed or substantially modified pipelines on site must meet the Additional Provisions listed at Article 4-514(E)(5)(a) (f).
+Note: Any newly constructed or substantially modified pipelines off site may need to comply with all of Article 4-514(E).

-1 2 3 4 5 6 7 8 conduct a water well test, in conformance with Boulder County Land Use Code Section 12-602(C)(2), prior to the anticipated (completion) / (hydraulic fracturing) on (date)."
-4. The Applicant shall provide its plans concerning downhole construction details and installation practices, including casing and cementing design, and shall inform the County how the plans establish that the operation does not create significant degradation to surface or drinking water aquifers.
-9 LM.
-Wetlands Protection Standards.
-Oil and gas operations shall not cause significant 10 degradation to wetlands within Boulder County.
-Among other methods to achieve compliance 11 with this standard, the proposed oil and gas operation shall not alter historic drainage patterns 12 and/or flow rates or shall include acceptable mitigation measures to compensate for anticipated 13 drainage impacts.
-14 15 M.N.
-General Oil and Gas Facility Operational Requirements.
-The oil and gas operations 16 Conditions of Approval Applicable to All DPRs set forth at Section 12-800 shall apply to each 17 approved development plan in the form of conditions of approval.
-18 19 N.O.
-Pipelines.
-Any newly constructed or substantially modified pipelines on site must meet 20 the Additional Provisions listed at Article 4-514(E)(5)(a) - (f).
-Note: Any newly constructed or 21 substantially modified pipelines off site may need to comply with all of Article 4-514(E). substantiany modified pipelines on site may need to comply with an or Affilie 4-514(E).
-22 12-800 Conditions of Approval Applicable to All DPRs
+12-800 Conditions of Approval Applicable to All DPRs